dtonhofer/prolog_notes/swipl_notes/about_exceptions/example_code_to_verify_predicate_args.md

 telling the predicate to fail, not throw.
 ANother would be to add a "lenient" wrapping predicate, which catches all exceptions thrown by the wrapped predicate, dumps them and just calls `fail` instead.
 See below.

-In fact, I content that a predicate should NOT jsut fail on out-of-domain arguments, but **always** throw.
+In fact, I contend that a predicate should NOT just "silently" fail on out-of-domain arguments, but **always** throw.
 One **does** want to be informed when a predicate is called with garbage.
-It could be an important information.
+It could be an important information (ok, Prolog is probably not going to be used in high-assurance software, but still..)

 If the caller really wants to just have the predicate fail on bad input, doing so should be made explicit in the code.
 Thus there should be an `atom_length_ng/2` and  `atom_length_ng/3`: